paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 ^
 ...an {x,y} coordinate on the Elliptic Curve.<br />
 This graph here depicts curve points possible if mapped over the prime number of 17.
-Imagine, if you can, what it would look like mapped over massive prime numbers.
+Imagine, if you can, what it would look like mapped over a prime number with millions of digits.

 ---